 If you're new to slow cookers and want to see what all the fuss is about, the Crock-Pot SCR300-SS 3-Quart Manual Slow Cooker offers multiple cooking modes, a keep-warm setting and even a dishwashable insert for one of the best prices we've seen.
 It's on the smaller side, which makes it great for those looking to cut down on portion sizes or cater to a smaller crowd, and it'll fit nicely into a kitchen with less storage room.

 This slow cooker is ideal for families of two or three, and it has low, high, warm, and off buttons, which is a good range of settings for a slow cooker of this price.
 Both the bowl and lid can be placed in a dishwasher, which is a bonus for busy families.

 5. Crock-Pot 2.5-Quart Mini Casserole: Best small slow cooker

 Slow cooking can make preparing meals affordable, easy and healthy, making it perfect for college students or one-person households.
 The Crockpot 2.5-Quart Mini Casserole Crock Slow Cooker has a funky design which will make a great feature in any space, and offers a bunch of extra features (which is rare for a small model).

-There's a lock and carry lid which helps to transport dishes and store them in shared kitchens, and there's also oven-safe stoneware - a real all-rounder if you're not after a large-capacity slow cooker.
+There's a lock and carry lid which helps to transport dishes and store them in shared kitchens, and there's also oven-safe stoneware - a real all-rounder if you're not after a large-capacity slow cooker or off to college.